-Abstract -- Starting in February 2011, we studied the feasibility of new Nickel based alloys that are able to absorb proper amounts of Hydrogen (H2) and/or Deuterium (D2) and that have, in principle, some possibility to generate anomalous thermal effects at temperatures >100°C.
+Abstract-- Starting in February 2011, we studied the feasibility of new Nickel based alloys that are able to absorb proper amounts of Hydrogen (H2) and/or Deuterium (D2) and that have, in principle, some possibility to generate anomalous thermal effects at temperatures >100°C.

-The interest in Ni comes in part because there is the possibility to use H_2 instead of expensive D_2 .
-Reports by F. Piantelli (since 1992), G. Miley (about 1995), M. Patterson, F. Celani (since 2010) and, overall, claims by A. Rossi and (later on) by Defkalion Company, could be further investigated.
-Moreover, cross-comparison of results using Hydrogen instead of Deuterium can be made and could help the understanding of the phenomena involved (nuclear origin?) because use of such isotopes.
+The interest in Ni comes in part because there is the possibility to use also H_2 instead of expensive D_2 .
+Moreover, cross-comparison of results using H_2 instead of D_2 can be made and could help the understanding of the phenomena involved (nuclear origin?) because use of such isotopes.